 When investing in preferred stock, you can’t expect to see any monumental runs in value.
 This type of stock is known for relatively slow, steady growth.

-If you’re an investor with a big appetite for risk and a desire to generate monumental growth, preferred stock is likely not the stock for you.
+If you’re an investor with a big appetite for risk and a desire to generate monumental growth, look to common stock.

 2. Liquidity Concerns